xuankimtran/docs-1/pages/katalon-studio/docs/execution-profile-v54.md

 - Without `\`: *note: Currency unit of ${GlobalVariable.productName} is $*.
 - With `\`: *note: Currency unit of wine is $*.

-### Create and Update Global Variables during runtime
+### Create Global Variables during runtime

-This sections show you how to **Create** and **Update** Global variables during the execution.

-**Create Global Variables during runtime**

 To create global variables during runtime, here is an approach provided by [Sergii Tyshchenko](https://forum.katalon.com/t/how-to-pass-user-defined-parameters-from-command-line/8771/22?u=jass).

-You can define environment variable (with path to external configuration or properties file) in the session that is used to execute Katalon Studio.
-Then in the `TestListener`, read the variable's value (path to the file), load that file and override the project settings, or Global variables.
+1. Define an environment variable (with path to an external configuration or a properties file) in the session that is used to execute Katalon Studio.
+2. In the `TestListener`, read the variable's value (path to the file), load that file and override the project settings, or Global variables.
 Use the following metaprogramming:

 ```groovy
  @Keyword